 Students are referred to the invitation-only Connect program by undergraduate admissions because their academic records did not meet the current Massachusetts Department of Higher Education admissions standards or the specific requirements for a competitive Departmental major.
 This is usually based on lower than required GPA scores and/or SAT/ACT scores.

 However, we do see in your records the potential for great success, which is why you are being invited to participate in Connect.

 Your referral to Connect is your only opportunity to enter UMass Dartmouth as a first-year student.
 You may choose to begin at another institution or a community college, and you are always eligible to apply as a transfer student if you earn the appropriate academic credentials.

-Yes, all students who complete FAFSA will be eligible for financial aid.
+All students who complete the FAFSA will be eligible for financial aid.
 Students who complete the FAFSA late or fail to complete any verification requirements may lose or have their financial aid delayed.
 Students are typically notified of their financial aid package and any additional paperwork/requirements beginning in April.
 Contact the Connect Coordinator at firstname.lastname@example.org to discuss your situation.

-On average, we are able to enroll approximately 125 students out of 450 invited students.
+On average, we are able to enroll approximately 110 students out of 450 invited students.
 Typically, the program is filled before April 1.
-Because of the demand, you must make a $200 enrollment deposit to reserve your spot.
+Because of this demand, you must make a $200 enrollment deposit to reserve your spot.
 The deposit is refundable until May 1.
-If we are full, you'll be placed on our waiting list.
+If our program full, you'll be placed on our waiting list.

 You will be contacted via email and phone if we're able to accept you as a guaranteed student.
-Within 24 hours of the invitation, you'll be asked to submit your $200 enrollment deposit via credit card.
+Within 24 hours of the invitation, you'll be asked to submit your $200 enrollment deposit.